jp0123/sensor/README.md

 ### Responsive design
 SafetyCulture is a mobile application driven company and their customers use their smartphones to use the products.
-Therefore, this application was build to be responsive so users can check sensor data on their smartphones.
+Therefore, this application was built to be responsive so users can check sensor data on their smartphones.

 ### Utility functions
 As mentioned earlier, to keep this application's codebase efficient and to uphold the principle of DRY, a utility folder containing functions that have useful and general functionality, can be used across the application.